ramigs/nuxt-fauna-article/nuxt-fauna.md

 echo "node_modules" > .gitignore
 ```

-Once everything is installed,

 https://www.youtube.com/watch?v=KlUPiQaTp0I
 FaunaDB has a native GraphQL layer
 "allows you to import a graphql shcema and get an instant graphql endpoint"

-Let's begin by writing our GraphQL schema:
+Let's begin by writing our GraphQL schema.
+Add the following to `schemal.graphql`:

 ```graphql
 type Repo {